 - Log on using the account for which you want to create a password reset disk.

 - In the Control Panel, open User Accounts.

 - In the Tasks pane, click Create A Password Reset Disk to launch the Forgotten Password wizard and then follow the wizard’s instructions.

 To use the password reset disk when you forget your password:

-- On the logon screen, make an entry in the password box. if you guess right, you’re in! if you are wrong, Vista informs you that the password is incorrect.
+- On the login screen, make an entry in the password box.
+If you guess right, you’re in!
+If you are wrong, Windows informs you that the password is incorrect.

 - Click OK.
 The logon screen reappears, but with additional text below the password box.

 - If the first bit of additional text, your password hint, tries to jog your memory, enter your password.
 If not, click Reset Password to open the Password Reset wizard.
 This wizard asks for the location of the password reset disk, reads the encrypted key, and then asks you to set a new password, which it then uses to log you on.